View Richard Croak's Obituary on scrantontimes.com and share memories

 Richard Joseph Croak, 84, of Gouldsboro, died Thursday, May 2, at home.
 He was married to his high school sweetheart, Marilyn (Young) Croak, for 62 years.

 Born in Brooklyn, N.Y., he was the son of the late John F. and Rosa (Lohr) Croak.
-Richard served in the United States Army during the Korean War and was a member of the American Legion Wall Sebring Post 274 in Gouldsboro.
+Richard served in the United States Army during the Korean War and was a member of Wall Sebring American Legion Post 274 in Gouldsboro.
 Before retiring, he was a realtor, broker and owner of Tri County Appraisal Service.

 In addition to his wife, Marilyn, Richard is survived by his two children, Katherine Scheurmann and her husband, John, of Seffner, Fla.; and Kimberly Konopka and her husband, Alex, of Gouldsboro; his grandchildren, Zachary Ranney, of Massachusetts; and Anne Ranney, of Oregon; his beloved niece, Karen Learish, of Gouldsboro; his sister-in-law, Carol Tinklepaugh, of Moscow; his brother and sister-in-law, John and Kathy Young, of Newfoundland; and many nieces and nephews.